Cross-Class Feature Augmentation for Class Incremental Learning: Proposed Approach

-where $b$ is the batch size, $c_{\text{old}} = |\mathcal{Y}_{1:k-1}|$ is the number of classes in previous stage and $W'=g_k(Z_k)$ is the output of current classifier.
-Note that we only consider the confidences of old classes which are distinct from their ground-truth classes.
+where $b$ is the batch size, $c_{\text{old}} = |\mathcal{Y}_{1:k-1}|$ is the number of classes in previous stage, and $W'=g_k(Z_k)$ is the output of current classifier.
+Note that the entries for the ground-truth classes are set to zeros.

-Using the confidence matrix $W$, we select the classes which will be set as the target classes of our augmentation processes.
-We select the target classes to be as evenly distributed as possible while maximizing confidence.
-Both objectives can be satisfied by solving the following optimization problem,